Lulu and Sylvester ride a bike in their new neighborhood.

 Richard shows Lulu, Sylvester/Herman, and Oliver some of his scientific equipment.

 Island of Lost Souls had good box office in Denmark when it was released in early 2007.
 It is unfortunate that the film has not been released in Region 1 DVD for the North American market, because it would do very well in this market.
-Cinemaphotographer Rasmus Videbæk gives us a typical wide angle dark European look, especially on all of the Spirit Island scenes.
+However, it is available on streaming with Amazon Prime.
+Cinematographer Rasmus Videbæk gives us a typical wide angle dark European look, especially on all of the Spirit Island scenes.
 This film is filled with special effects and the computer generated flying souls are cleverly integrated into the live shots.
-Writer/director Nikolaj Arcel keeps the action moving and has elicited very good performances out of his child actors, especially Lucas Munk Billing, who moves very effectively between the personality of an annoying 12 year kid to that of a 35 year old Victorian era male trying to deal with both his spiritual quest and the 21st century.
+Writer/director Nikolaj Arcel keeps the action moving and has elicited very good performances out of his child actors, especially Lucas Munk Billing, who moves very effectively between the personality of an annoying 12-year-old kid to that of a 35 year old Victorian era male trying to deal with both his spiritual quest and the 21st century.
 The character development of Oliver is especially well done by Lasse Borg as he emerges from being an insecure adolescent with phobias about heights and doing vigorous physical exercise to someone willing to help out Lulu and Herman.
 His characterization works because he underplays everything and still retains some of his fears and shyness even at the end of the film.
-Sara Langebæk Gaarmann succeeds in her role of the heroine Lulu with the same kind of understated but determined acting, very much like a real nonchalant 14 year old would act.
+Sara Langebæk Gaarmann succeeds in her role of the heroine Lulu with the same kind of understated but determined acting, very much like a real nonchalant 14-year-old would act.
 The actual storyline itself is well traveled territory, perked up by all of the special effects, but still basically a Wizard of Oz or Harry Potter good versus evil type of storyline.
 For a family audience it provides some good suspense and thrills.

 Lulu confronts an evil spirit.